 I also include images from a

 3 Megapixel consumer camera (invariably rejected these days) and 8 megapixel consumer camera (images downsized to 5MP to get those approved), 10 and 12 megapixel DSLR (Nikon D200 & D700) and scans of 35mm slide film.
-Despite reading "upload film scans if you want to get 100% rejection" on another website (I forget where - sorry) the acceptance rate of my slide film scan is high (But I do only shot with professional fine grain slide film) I have not attempted slide film uploads since 2008.
+Despite reading "upload film scans if you want to get 100% rejection" on another website (I forget where - sorry) the acceptance rate of my slide film scan is high (But I do only shot with professional fine grain slide film) Note: I have not attempted slide film uploads since 2008.

 Decision to review a new agency